 Why is the grocery store held responsible?
 Georgia expects every property owner in this state to maintain safe premises.
 However, the grocer is not always responsible as other factors are considered besides George fell.

 In other words, most property owners have a duty to keep you safe while you’re on their premises.
 This duty falls within an area of personal injury law called premises liability.

 T. Madden & Associates, P.C. is an experienced and aggressive personal injury law firm.
 We’ve helped many Georgians deal with premises liability issues over the years, and we’d like to help you, too.
 There’s a lot to know about slip and fall litigation.
 This page will address some of the most common issues.
-Please don’t make any assumptions about your rights, though, without talking to our office first.
+Please don’t make any assumptions about your rights, though, without talking to our Augusta slip and fall attorneys first.

 We’ve been successful in recovering substantial monetary compensation for numerous accident victims living all throughout Georgia.
 If you or someone you know was injured while on someone else’s property, our Augusta slip and fall lawyers can help.

 What Other Injuries Does Georgia Premises Liability Law Cover?